 Thus Nazi doctrine is fundamentally incompatible with Darwinism.
 Whereas Darwinism says that all humans have a common origin, that species and races are malleable, evolving over time, and that one could (as with all animals, and if one so wished) artificially control breeding to enhance and select desired characteristics, Nazi doctrine says that human races are distinct and primordial, created separately by the Will of God, who desires that they remain separate, that the moral imperative is to preserve the races in their current state by preventing any racial intermixing, which would be both harmful and sinful.

-Above all, while any similarity with Darwinism is only in one mechanism, namely competition and selection, the Nazi motivation for keeping the races separate is profoundly anti-Darwinian and instead religious and creationist.
+Above all, while any similarity with Darwinism is only in one mechanism, namely competition and selection (both of which were known long before Darwin), the Nazi motivation for keeping the races separate is profoundly anti-Darwinian and instead religious and creationist.

 Further, this motivation of keeping races separate long pre-dates Darwin.
 For example, before Darwin’s Origin of Species, and dating back as far as 1691, 30 American states had anti-miscegenation laws making inter-racial marriage illegal.
 The rationale for such laws (in an overwhelmingly Christian country) was the same religious “God created the races separate” justification held by the Nazis.